Expanding Minimally Invasive Gynecologic Surgery Services

 The Department of Obstetrics and Gynecology at NewYork-Presbyterian/Weill Cornell Medical Center has welcomed Ja Hyun Shin, MD, as Director of Minimally Invasive Gynecologic Surgery.
 Dr. Shin, an expert in advanced laparoscopic and robotic procedures, is dedicated to providing women with the least invasive but most effective treatment options, including both surgical and non-surgical approaches.

 “Our specialty is dedicated to safely treating women who suffer from gynecologic conditions that may at times require complex surgeries by the most minimally invasive route,” says Dr. Shin.
 “Our expert surgeons perform laparoscopic and robotic procedures for the most challenging of cases.
 As a division, we seek to expand minimally invasive treatment options for our patients.
-This can include multidisciplinary collaborations that lead to a novel approach that will improve surgical outcome, or providing patients with the most recent advances in surgical technology such as radiofrequency ablation of fibroids.”
+This can include multidisciplinary collaborations that lead to a novel approach to improve surgical outcome, or offering the newest advances in surgical technology such as radiofrequency ablation for fibroid treatment.”

 “Our expert surgeons perform laparoscopic and robotic procedures for the most challenging of cases.
 As a division, we seek to expand minimally invasive treatment options for our patients.
-This can include multidisciplinary collaborations that lead to a novel approach that will improve surgical outcome, or providing patients with the most recent advances in surgical technology such as radiofrequency ablation of fibroids.” — Dr. Ja Hyun Shin
+This can include multidisciplinary collaborations that lead to a novel approach to improve surgical outcome, or offering the newest advances in surgical technology such as radiofrequency ablation for fibroid treatment.” — Dr. Ja Hyun Shin

 “The benefits of minimally invasive surgeries are well known, including decreased postoperative pain and recovery time, so that women can get back to their normal routine quickly and in the most comfortable way possible,” continues Dr. Shin.
 “We also discuss nonsurgical options as well, depending on what would lead to the best outcome for the patient.
 It’s important that as surgeons, we not only offer our surgical expertise, but also provide comprehensive information on current medical and procedural treatments so that patients can be fully empowered to make the right decision along with their doctors.”